-In addition, the university has undertaken a significant realignment initiative known as "One University in Many Places," which adopts a college/school-centric model for restructuring ASU across four distinct full-service campuses Valley-wide.
+In addition, the university has undertaken a significant realignment initiative, "One University in Many Places," which applies a college/school-centric model to restructuring across four distinct, full-service campuses Valley-wide, including a new proposed Downtown Phoenix campus.

 Research Extensive Status.
 ASU was named to Research Extensive (formerly Research I) status by the Carnegie Foundation for the Advancement of Teaching in early 1994.
 Nationally, 88 universities have been granted this status, indicating successful garnering of support for research projects and educating future scientists.